Skip to main content

 A truly sophisticated wellness protocol is therefore predicated on a deep, mechanistic understanding of this relationship, informed by a specific constellation of laboratory data.

-This reduction in binding capacity increases the concentration of and estradiol, which might seem beneficial but often leads to a dysregulated hormonal milieu and an acceleration of hormonal clearance.
+This reduction in binding capacity increases the concentration of free testosterone and estradiol, which might seem beneficial but often leads to a dysregulated hormonal milieu and an acceleration of hormonal clearance.
 In men, this can paradoxically lead to symptoms of hypogonadism over time, while in women, it is a key driver in the pathophysiology of conditions like Polycystic Ovary Syndrome (PCOS).

 What Is the Link between Hormonal Axes and Metabolic Health?